msolomon/argo/spec.md

 - Whenever a default value in encountered for a scalar type which is deduplicatable, implicitly store it with a backreference ID and use it later.
 This may break if the schema evolves.
 - Bake in default backreferences for common strings: 'line', 'column', 'path'.
 For certain small messages, this could make a difference.
 The extra complexity doesn't seem worth it though.
 - Instead of a self-describing format, simply embed JSON.
 This is not a knock-out win, especially for the resulting API.
 - Use a variable-length compact float format, such as [vf128](https://github.com/michaeljclark/vf128), [compact float](https://github.com/kstenerud/compact-float), or even ASN.1's REAL BER/DER.
 This would be most helpful for GraphQL APIs which return many Floats with values near zero.
+Other options might be [ALP: Adaptive Lossless floating-Point Compression](https://ir.cwi.nl/pub/33334/33334.pdf) or the "Pseudodecimal Encoding" from [BtrBlocks](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/papers/btrblocks.pdf).
 - Encode the entire `ExecutionResult`'s type in each _Wire schema_, including the errors array.
 In particular, the user would need to provide their intended `extensions` format and stick to it, and we'd need to fudge the type of `path` (which mixes numbers and strings in the GraphQL spec).
 The upshot would be total elimination of the self-describing format and the inconvenience, inefficiency, and complexity that causes.
 - Specifying which types actually use backreferences in a given message could be made more granular.
   For example, the header could be extended with scheme similar to _UserFlags_,